 While I’m always in favor of getting your vitamins/minerals naturally from food sources whenever possible, I think taking a high-quality multivitamin/mineral complex is essential for B vitamins.
 A complex will will contain a proper ratio of all the B vitamins to provide good balance.

 Other Natural Ways to Prevent & Get Rid of a Migraine

 Along with addressing vitamin and mineral deficiencies, here are some other things that can be effective in treating migraines naturally.

-Peppermint oil is readily available from either local pharmacies or health food stores.
-Before being applied topically, however, it should be diluted with ethyl alcohol.
+Before being applied topically, peppermint should be diluted with ethyl alcohol.
 Keep in mind, this is not common rubbing alcohol (isopropyl alcohol).
 Ethanol (or ethyl alcohol) is grain alcohol, and the least expensive source is from the liquor store where it is sold as pure grain alcohol.

 To lower the peptide levels in migraine sufferers, Dr. Lamey had 19 migraine patients wear an oral appliance while they slept that completely kept the occlusal surfaces of the upper teeth from contacting the lower teeth.
 Apparently, teeth-clenching at night produces excess peptide.
 The results of this study were quite remarkable.